 It’s important to understand how many people can use a certain service at a certain time.
-There is a full-time team in Ro, for Romanians, which work on developing applications which can improve the consumers’ lives.
+There is a full-time team in Ro, for Romanians, which works on developing applications that can improve the consumers’ lives.

 One of the big problems of the apps launched by others is that they need to get a critical mass of users to download apps.
-Vodafone has 1.600.000 downloads of their apps.
+Vodafone has 1.600.000 downloads of its apps.
 They support app developers.
 After the apps contest, Ovidiu noticed that not all developers know how to monetize their apps.
-Therefore, Vodafone especially likes to collaborate with developers for apps which also know how to make money with them.
-It doesn’t make sense to collaborate with companies which don’t know how to make money.
+Therefore, Vodafone especially likes to collaborate with developers for apps who also know how to make money with them.
+It doesn’t make sense to collaborate with companies that don’t know how to make money.

-Most apps which have success have apps pre-installed on their telephones.
+Most apps that have success have apps pre-installed on their telephones.
 But they are available on all networks.

 Participate at Vodafone.ro/start-up.
 You have 8 days.